Rayhatron/matthewgraybosch.com/_pages/stories/stories-tattoovampire.md

 Instead of contrition, or any other reaction that suggested Morgan cared about their relationship and was willing to preserve it at any cost, his only response to the ultimatum Christabel issued as to shrug.
 He adjusted the strap of his guitar case on his shoulder, and turned to Naomi.
 "I won't be so uncouth as to ask you out so soon after being dumped by Christabel, but I'd love to meet you if you decide not to stick with Crowley's Thoth.
 I enjoyed working with you, Ms. Bradleigh."

 He walked out, oblivious to Christabel as her fury mounted.
-She hurled a set of headphones at his head, only to see it bounce off the studio door as it closed behind him. *"Asshole!"* She turned her gaze on Naomi, her hands curling into fists as a longing to wipe the small, satisfied smile from her rival's face gripped her.
+She hurled a set of headphones at his head, only to see it bounce off the studio door as it closed behind him. *"Asshole!"*

+She turned her gaze on Naomi, her hands curling into fists as a longing to wipe the small, satisfied smile from her rival's face gripped her.
 "You seem pleased with yourself, Nims.
 Was this what you wanted?"

 "I'd tell you not to be an idiot, but you've already done a thorough job of making a fool of yourself."
 Naomi conveyed her contempt through words alone; her tone remained conversational.
-"Since Morgan is probably your first boyfriend, and --"
+"Since Morgan is probably your first boyfriend, and&mdash;"

 "And you're a bloody serial monogamist."

-"--and I'm older and a bit more experienced, would you like me to explain what went wrong?
+"&mdash;and I'm older and a bit more experienced, would you like me to explain what went wrong?
 Or shall I pack up and accept Morgan's offer?
 After you sang his praises with such enthusiasm only yesterday, I'm tempted to find out for myself."

 *Don't you fucking dare.* Christabel kept her first response to herself, realizing despite her anger the extent of her failure. *Damn it.
 I was just bluffing, but he called me on it and walked out.
 Isaac will be furious with me if he finds out.
 I'm supposed to keep Morgan on a string, even though Isaac won't tell me why.* She calmed herself, and took a more respectful tone.
 "I'm sorry, Naomi.
 That crack about your own love life was uncalled for.
 What did I do wrong?"